FRCTeam1073-TheForceTeam/netconsole.rb/readme.md

 ##Configuration
-Set the variable `TEAM` to your team number
+Set the variable `TEAM` to your FRC team number.

-Like this
+It looks like this

 ```
 TEAM = 1073
 ```

-It should be four digits, if you're less than 4 digits, prefix your number with zeroes.
+Also, it should be four digits, if you're less than 4 digits, prefix your number with zeroes.
 Team 161 would look like this

 ```
 TEAM = 0161